AdiNarendra98/Python-Projects/README.md

 # Python-Projects
-## Repo for a collection of Python Projects that I had done long back during my Sophomore year.
+## Repo for a collection of Python Projects that I had done long back during my Sophomore year for Computer Lab Courses.

 ### It has been divided into 2 levels of difficulty:
  - **Easy**